BENEDICT118/Individual-project-by-ojiaku-Benedict-/README.md

 - project management

-  I also learnt how to create an account on github which you can also do here (~~~
+  I also learnt how to create an account on github which you can also do here just [click Here](https://www.github.com)